Chemistry Learner

 Titration Procedure

 A precisely measured volume of the analyte is placed in a flask or beaker to initiate the titration.
 A burette, calibrated to dispense the titrant, is accurately filled.
 The titrant is then gradually added to the analyte while constantly swirling the flask to ensure uniform mixing.
 This slow addition allows for careful observation of changes occurring in the solution, such as color shifts or abrupt pH alterations.
-[2,4]
+Before beginning the titration, a buffer solution may be added to stabilize the pH, particularly in reactions sensitive to slight pH changes [2,4]

 It is crucial to approach the endpoint cautiously during titration, adding the titrant drop by drop near the anticipated endpoint.
 This meticulousness ensures accuracy in determining the exact volume of titrant needed to reach the endpoint.
 Upon reaching the endpoint, the volume of titrant used is recorded.
 Multiple titrations may be performed to ensure precision, and the average volume of titrant required is calculated to determine the concentration of the analyte using the titration equation.